 Frequently Asked Questions

 Does legal separation affect health insurance?

-Parties often try to avoid losing their spouse’s insurance coverage by entering into a legal separation rather than a divorce.
+Parties often try to avoid losing their spouse’s insurance coverage by entering into an amicable legal separation rather than a divorce.
 While this may be technically correct, many, but not all insurance companies will cancel insurance based upon a decree of legal separation.